 “We want to really develop a different state of mind.
 It’s wonderful speaking about coming together, but we have to get out of our comfort zones.
 If you center your life around yourself, you’ll find nothing but difficulties, miseries and problems.
 When you center your life around serving others and creating a positive change, you will forget about your problems and become the happiest person and happiness is contagious,” he said.

-“I am seeing the community come together by showing unity and diversity in Irving,” said Dr. Rolando Maddela, Vice Chair of the Local Spiritual Assembly of the Baha’is of Grand Prairie.
+“I am seeing the community come together by showing unity and diversity in Irving,” said Dr. Rolando Maddela, Vice Chair of the Local Spiritual Assembly of the Baha’is of Irving.
 “This shows we can be united in times of peace.
 We don’t need to wait for horrible things to happen to take care of each other.
 I believe that even in times of peace, we can be united.

 “Today I heard many suggestions on what we can do in the community.
 I agreed with the unity program.
 We can start in small neighborhoods.
 When neighbors become united, then eventually the community will do the same.